What You Can’t See: Visualizing and Addressing MITRE ATT&CK Coverage Gaps with Threat Navigator

 - There is a technology limitation.

 - It may happen that some of the technologies may have a limitation in their coverage capabilities.
-It may be such that a rule is active for technology A but not for technology B. Our detection team does its best to bridge a technology gap, but it could happen.
+It may be such that a rule is active for technology A but not for technology B. Our detection team does their best to bridge a technology gap, but it could happen.

 - No rule exists to efficiently cover a technology.

 - This is the least preferred scenario, but it is possible that no data source and/or rules are currently available to cover a technique.
-The next phase of our Threat Navigator aims to compile all client data to efficiently highlight what are the most common gaps and ways to cover them efficiently.
+The next phase of our Threat Navigator aims to compile all client data to efficiently highlight what are the most common gaps and way to cover them efficiently.

 Where do we go from here?